-Box Canyon Road is a 31.8 mile lightly trafficked out and back trail located near Desert Center, CA that offers scenic views and is good for all skill levels.
+Box Canyon Road is a 31.8 mile lightly trafficked out and back trail located near Desert Center, California that offers scenic views and is good for all skill levels.
 The trail is primarily used for road biking and scenic driving and is accessible year-round.

 This is a scenic drive through Box Canyon Road.
 If you wanted to feel like you were back in the 1920s drive through Box Canyon Road.
 Because what you'll see there is exactly what people saw back in the 1920s.
 It's the same now and has not changed.